"Take Five" In Internet Security

 1. Cryptographic solutions providing strong

-authentication are avoided because although they are useful and work well for authenticating
+are avoided because although they are useful and work well for authenticating

 servers in SSL, they notoriously lead to increased cost and reduced usability for user access control.